 - Keep your My Business listing in line with your site – and use Schema.org data

 - Above all, keep your data up to date

 It’s critical to remember that this is not a set it and forget it type of thing.
-Things chance, your business changes.
+Things change, your business changes.
 Keep everything active, monitor reviews and stay on top of things.
 It’s frustrating if your listing doesn’t perform as well as you’d like, but keep putting in the hours, and it will work.
-US businesses can check their listings with this tool by Synup: Google My Business Guidelines Checker.

 Structured data and Yoast Local SEO